-- To make mini Strudel grab your resting dough and turn it into 8 equal sized balls.
-For a full Strudel you don't need to do this.
+- To make individual mini Strudel grab your resting dough and turn it into 8 equal sized balls.
+For a full regular sized Strudel simply use one whole dough.
 Take one of the balls and keep the others aside to proceed.

-- Place the apple strudels onto an oven rack with oven paper and brush them equally with melted butter.
-Bake for 25-30 minutes at 200 Celsius (392 Fahrenheit) or until they turn golden brown from outside.
+- Place the strudels onto an oven rack with oven paper and brush them equally with melted butter.
+Bake for 25-30 minutes at 200 Celsius (400 Fahrenheit) or until they turn golden brown on the outside.

-- To serve sprinkle some powdered sugar of the Strudel and serve with freshly whipped cream, vanilla sauce or ice cream.
+- To serve, sprinkle some powdered sugar over the Strudel and serve with freshly whipped cream, vanilla sauce or ice cream.

 Savory Strudel dough recipe ideas

 - Strudel stuffed with a mix of Vegetables

 - Topfen Strudel – Fresh Cream Cheese Strudel

 Sweet Strudel dough recipe ideas